dennymin/final-project/README.md

 ![Post a workout and a meal, and view your past workouts, meals, and fitness analysis](server/public/images/demonstration-gif-1.gif)
 ![Look up other people's workouts and meals](server/public/images/demonstration-gif-2.gif)

+## Requirements
+ - Node.js 10 or higher
+ - NPM 6 or higher

 ### Getting Started

 1. Clone the repository.